-The parent entity leases properties from its subsidiary - Vision Australia Trust.
-The (iii) adoption of AASB 16 from 1 July 2019 has resulted in the parent entity recognising right-of-use assets and lease liabilities on these internally leased properties.
-At 30 June 2020, the right-of-use assets recognised is \$13,167,000 and lease liabilities of \$13,658,000.
+(iii) The parent entity leases properties from its subsidiary - Vision Australia Trust.
+At 30 June 2021, the right-of-use assets recognised is \$10,584,000 and lease liabilities of \$11,389,000.
 These balances are eliminated in the Group consolidated statement of financial position.